drazen-nikolic/es-workshop/assignments/04-query-dsl.md

 #### Assignment 4-6

-Create `bool` query to match all tweets having a word *thing* but first filter the tweets from year 2016.
+Create `bool` query to match all tweets having a word *thing* but first filter the tweets from year 2016 only.

 **Expected result**: 1 tweet found.